antonlevashov/capstone_project/capstone_proposal_template_2.md

 ### Evaluation Metrics
 Setting aside the images whiout logo, I'll first treat the problem as a classification problem with 47 categories for each image.
 Then each example in the test set can be assigned exactly one label, and I'll measure the accuracy of our classifiers in predicting the label of each test image.
 I'll also try to include the images whiout logo in the test procedure and treat this problem as a detection one - configure the models to label as ’whiout logo’ those images whose predictions are made below a certain level of certainty, and then see how the classification rate and false positive rate change as L vary this confidence threshold parameter.

+This competition is evaluated on the categorization accuracy of your predictions (the percentage of products you get correct).

 ### Project Design
 _(approx. 1 page)_